Light-harvesting complexes of green plants

 The light-harvesting complex (or antenna complex; LH or LHC) is an array of protein and chlorophyll molecules embedded in the thylakoid membrane of plants and cyanobacteria, which transfer light energy to one chlorophyll a molecule at the reaction center of a photosystem.

 The antenna pigments are predominantly chlorophyll b, xanthophylls, and carotenes.
 Chlorophyll a is known as the core pigment.
 Their absorption spectra are non-overlapping and broaden the range of light that can be absorbed in photosynthesis.
 The carotenoids have another role as an antioxidant to prevent photo-oxidative damage of chlorophyll molecules.
 Each antenna complex has between 250 and 400 pigment molecules and the energy they absorb is shuttled by resonance energy transfer to a specialized chlorophyll-protein complex known as the reaction center of each photosystem.
 The reaction center initiates a complex series of chemical reactions that capture energy in the form of chemical bonds.

 For photosystem II, when either of the two chlorophyll a molecules at the reaction center absorb energy, an electron is excited and transferred to an electron acceptor molecule, pheophytin, leaving the chlorophyll a in an oxidized state.
 The oxidised chlorophyll a replaces the electrons by photolysis that involves the oxidation of water molecules to oxygen, protons and electrons.

 The N-terminus of the chlorophyll a-b binding protein extends into the stroma where it is involved with adhesion of granal membranes and photo-regulated by reversible phosphorylation of its threonine residues.
 Both these processes are believed to mediate the distribution of excitation energy between photosystems I and II.

 This family also includes the photosystem II protein PsbS, which plays a role in energy-dependent quenching that increases thermal dissipation of excess absorbed light energy in the photosystem.

-LH 1
+LHCI

 Light-harvesting complex I is permanently bound to photosystem I via the plant-specific subunit PsaG.
 It is made up of four proteins: Lhca1, Lhca2, Lhca3, and Lhca4, all of which belong to the LHC or chlorophyll a/b-binding family.
 The LHC wraps around the PS1 reaction core.

-LH 2
+LHCII

 The LH 2 is usually bound to photosystem II, but it can undock and bind PS I instead depending on light conditions.
 This behavior is controlled by reversible phosphorylation.
 This reaction represents a system for balancing the excitation energy between the two photosystems.